vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/1_library_conf.md

 An interesting **header-only** logging library, spdlog, was recently posted on Reddit.
-A [reddit_sean_comment][comment by Sean Middleditch] sparked an interesting discussion on the thread:
+A [comment by Sean Middleditch][reddit_sean_comment] sparked an interesting discussion on the thread:

 > "Header only" is an anti-feature.
 Fast compiles are important.
 PCHes only fix a fraction of the problems of header bloat.
 Avoiding 15 minutes of setup to get a library building/precompiled in exchange for months of lost productivity waiting for slow builds is a pretty bad trade off.

 Here are some of the replies:

-> Honestly, I lost months of productivity trying to handle the compilation of twenty libraries on X different platforms with Y different link flags, with X and Y both > 10
+> "Honestly, I lost months of productivity trying to handle the compilation of twenty libraries on X different platforms with Y different link flags, with X and Y both > 10"
+<br><br>

-> Respectfully, I disagree.
+> "Respectfully, I disagree.
 Header-only libraries save a lot of setup stage time and they were a real breeze to work with when it comes down to cross-platform development.
-Some may argue that CMake solves that problem, but I would argue that CMake is a problem itself.
+Some may argue that CMake solves that problem, but I would argue that CMake is a problem itself."

 Another reply is particularly interesting, and inspired me to write this article:

 > Header only is an anti-feature for large projects and production environments, but is really nice for quick setups, small and test projects (tutorial, workshops...), or having users evaluating the library easily.
 I like the http://fmtlib.net/latest/index.html approach to opt-in for header only, you can have both things.

 Libraries can be designed and implemented in order to allow users to choose between **header-only usage**, **static linking** or **dynamic linking**.
-I've been doing this in all of my libraries since I've posted [this question on StackOverflow][stackoverflow_lib_design], which gave me a lot of great insight.
+I've been doing this in all of my libraries since I've posted [this question on StackOverflow][stackoverflow_lib_design] and [this question on Reddit][reddit_library_architecture], both of which gave me a lot of great insight.

-The main idea is **conditionally include `.cpp` files** depending on a preprocessor macro, which can be defined during compilation.
+The main idea is to **conditionally include `.cpp` files** depending on a preprocessor macro, which can be defined during compilation.
 Functions also have to be **conditionally decorated with the [`inline` specifier](http://en.cppreference.com/w/cpp/language/inline)**.

 ### Example library